-Priority-setting is the responsibility of the board of directors, which SNHA routinely has operationalized with a three-year strategic plan.
-The strategic plans are guided by longer range planning like this Management Plan, but are more selective in its focus, and brief.
+Priority-setting is the responsibility of the board of directors, which SNHA routinely has operationalized with three-year strategic plans.
+The strategic plans are guided by longer range planning like this Management Plan, but are more selective in their focus, and brief.